|

 much

-were well worth listening to and not poisonous to young minds as it is
+were well worth listening to and not poisonous to young minds as it too often is

 today.
 Elvis, James Dean, Fats Domino and other popular music